 Instructions

-- Lay the container flat and freeze for 6-8 hours, stirring every hour with a spoon to lightly churn.
+- Lay the container flat and freeze it for 6-8 hours, stirring every hour with a spoon to lightly churn.

-- To make ice cream sandwiches, pack slightly softened ice cream into a 1/4″ scoop, then spoon out and smash between two Coco-Thins.
+- To make the ice cream sandwiches, pack slightly softened ice cream into a 1/4″ scoop, then spoon out and smash between two Coco-Thins.

-- Roll the perimeter of the sandwich around on parchment paper to smooth out the edges, then wrap in parchment paper and allow sandwich to firm up for 30 minutes.
+- Roll the perimeter of the sandwich around on parchment paper to smooth out the edges, then wrap in parchment paper and allow the sandwich to firm up for 30 minutes.

 - Store leftover cookies sandwiches in the fridge for up to 2 weeks.